Dissociative associated $J/\psi$ and dimuon production in Ap ultraperipheral collisions via double parton scattering: DPS cross section results

 \section{DPS cross section results}

-We study the associated $J/\psi \, \mu^- \mu^+$ DPS production in the process where the nucleus (projectile) emits only photons and remains intact, while the proton (target) dissociates after providing both a gluon and a photon.
-Using the elements developed in the previous sections, the DPS cross section can be expressed in terms of the parton-level elementary cross sections as
+We want to study the associated $J/\psi\,\mu^-\mu^+$ DPS production in a process where the nucleus (projectile) emits only photons and remains intact, while the proton (target) dissociates after providing both a gluon and a photon.
+We have described in the previous sections the elements that work reasonably well for SPS production.
+Therefore, we can use them to pragmatically build the DPS cross section in terms of the parton-level elementary cross sections as

 where $\vec{b}_{\gamma_2} = \vec{b}_{\gamma_1}-\vec{b}$ and $\vec{b}_g = \vec{b}_{\gamma_3}-\vec{b}$.
 This expression neglects correlations between the two projectile photons as well as correlations between gluons and photons in the target.